Self-orthogonalizing attractor neural networks emerging from the free energy principle: Main Results

 With the continuous Bernoulli distribution, this simply means that the sensory evidence $s_{ij}$ adds to (or subtracts from) the prior belief $b_i$.

 We now write up the direct conditional probability describing $\sigma_i$ given $\sigma_j$, marginalizing out the sensory and active states:

-\footnote{ The expected value of $p(\sigma_i | \sigma_j)$ is a sigmoid function of $\sigma_j$ Appendix~4, specifically the Langevin function.
-This property allows it to function as an activation function in neural networks, enabling the network to model more complex patterns and decision boundaries.}
+\begin{framed} \textbf{Note}\\ The expected value of $p(\sigma_i | \sigma_j)$ is a sigmoid function of $\sigma_j$ \href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-4}{Appendix~4}, specifically the Langevin function.
+This property allows it to function as an activation function in neural networks, enabling the network to model more complex patterns and decision boundaries. \end{framed}